Our Top 5 Rides for Kids at The Universal Orlando Resort

-With all the attractions, roller coasters and thrill rides at Universal Orlando, the resort is not typically known to be as “kid friendly” as some of its Orlando area competitors.
+With all the attractions, roller coasters and thrill rides at the Universal Orlando Resort, the resort is not typically known to be as “kid friendly” as some of its Orlando area competitors.
 However, there are still a great number of rides and attractions for the younger ones.

 The great thing about anyone putting together a “Top 5” list of just about anything is that opinions of which ride is better than the others will vary greatly.
 This list is based on our own personal experience as well as the large number of guests that Endless Summer has hosted over the years.